Take the Next Step

 Electrical engineers have driven the technology explosion our world has experienced for the past 60 years.
 Innovations in electrical engineering now touch every aspect of our lives.
 Outside the classroom, our students have gained real-world experiences through internships and co-ops with local companies such as MacAulay-Brown, Booz Allen Hamilton, Northrop Grumman, and Wright State Research Institute.

-View the Bachelor of Science in Electrical Engineering program information, degree requirements, and graduation planning strategy in the University Catalog.
+View the Bachelor of Science in Electrical Engineering program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 All students interested in an engineering and computer science degree should review the admission requirements and complete the admission application.
 Applicants should indicate their desired major on their application.
 If you meet university admission requirements you are admitted to the college.